LamoraHolmes/blackjack/README.md

 # Personal Blackjack Project
-Creating a Blackjack game which can be played on the console

 A created this project in order to start learning Python and begin with the basics, like variables handling, conditional statements, loops and working with lists.